rafi-khan-cmd/supplychainproject/GITHUB_HOSTING.md

 # Hosting on GitHub

-This guide explains how to host your Supply Chain Digital Twin project on GitHub.
+This guide explains how to host your Supply Chain Digital project on GitHub.

 ## Option 1: Code Repository Only (Recommended for Portfolio)